osidekyle/Periodic-Table-Quiz/README.md

 # Periodic-Table-Quiz
-Quiz based off some of the elements of the periodic tabel
+Quiz based off some of the elements of the periodic table.
+Utilizes data structures and using files.